-It is a criminal offence for any member to accept any fee or reward other than his proper allowances.
+It is a criminal offence for any local government officermember to accept any fee or reward other than his proper remunerationallowances.
 Any "fee or reward" can include money, gifts, presents, bribes or vouchers.

 Therefore, never accept cash or vouchers.
-Even if you have declined the offer always notify the Monitoring Officer that it has been offered.
+Even if you have declined the offer always record in the Gifts Register the factnotify the Monitoring Officer that it has been offered.